QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Exercise 1
 ------------

-This exercise is for a little practice on low-level routines, and to hopefully convince you to leave low-level code to the experts.
+This exercise is for a practice on writing low-level routines (i.e. "kernels"), and to hopefully convince you to leave low-level code to the experts.

 The formula for matrix multiplication is deceptively simple.
 For example, with the product of square matrices :math:`C = A B` of size :math:`N \times N`, the :math:`i,j` element of :math:`C` is